johnfawole/courses/nft-101/lesson-nft-5.md

 **Submitting Your Project**

-Send us your live project url, github repo and once approved we will issue you an NFT Certificate.
+Email us at team@cadena.dev with your live project url, github repo and once approved we will issue you an NFT Certificate.